LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Experiments

-\subsection{Text-Image-to-Video Generation}
+\subsubsection{Text-image-to-video generation}

-TI2V is a recently proposed task that involves generating videos from a given image and text descriptions.
-In contrast to I2V, TI2V requires greater control over the motion, which is specified in detail through text descriptions.
+TI2V is a recently proposed task that involves generating videos from a given image and fine-grained text descriptions.
+In contrast to I2V and cI2V, TI2V usually requires greater control over the motion, which is specified in detail through text descriptions.
 To enable this, we concatenate the text embeddings extracted by a text encoder with the content features of the given image as multi-modal conditions in DMG.
-Hence, the motion latents could retrieve information from both image appearance and text descriptions.
+Hence, the latent motion could retrieve information from both image appearance and text descriptions.

-We conduct experiments on CATER-GEN-v1 and CATER-GEN-v2.
-The generated videos are shown in Fig. \ref{fig:cater}.
-With the given image and provided ambiguous descriptions as input, our model successfully generates diverse videos with coherent movements as specified in text.
-The quantitative results compared to the benchmark MAGE\cite{hu2022make} are shown in Tab.\ref{tab:dmg_sota}.
-Our proposed LaMD significantly improves the generation performance which validates the effectiveness of LaMD to generate highly controllable motion.